Oil eases as new lockdowns raise concern about fuel demand

 NEW YORK (Reuters) - Oil prices eased on Thursday as new restrictions to stem a surge in COVID-19 infections dimmed the outlook for economic growth and fuel demand.

-“Obviously there was a major impact from the hurricane,” said Phil Flynn, senior analyst at Price Futures Group in Chicago, noting “there were some bullish overtones in the report ... like the big drop in distillates.”

-In Europe, meanwhile, some countries were reviving curfews and lockdowns to fight a surge in new coronavirus cases, with Britain expected to impose tougher COVID-19 restrictions on London on Friday.
+In Europe, some countries were reviving curfews and lockdowns to fight a surge in new coronavirus cases, with Britain imposing tougher COVID-19 restrictions in London on Friday.

 “The coronavirus surge is forcing Europe to reinstate pandemic restrictions and that is ... crippling short-term crude demand forecasts,” said Edward Moya, senior market analyst at OANDA in New York.
 “Anemic demand will force (OPEC+) to delay any easing of oil production cuts.”